Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms

 \end{proof}

-\begin{remark}[From local to global] The previous corollary is local in the level parameter: \textbf{(H1)} and \textbf{(H2)} were formulated on a tube $I_0$, and therefore do not by themselves authorize a global conclusion on the whole image $\theta(\Omega)$.
+\begin{remark}[From local to global] The preceding corollary is local in the level parameter: \textbf{(H1)} and \textbf{(H2)} were formulated in a tube \(I_0\), and therefore do not by themselves yield a global conclusion on all of \(\theta(\Omega)\).
 To obtain a global output of the form

-an additional hypothesis is needed, namely a finite covering of $\theta(\Omega)$ by intervals of level values on which the uniform trivialization is available with controlled constants.
-This hypothesis is introduced in Section~\ref{sec:main-results}. \end{remark}
+one needs an additional finite-covering hypothesis for \(\theta(\Omega)\) by level intervals on which the uniform trivialization is available with controlled constants.
+That hypothesis is introduced in Section~\ref{sec:main-results}. \end{remark}